jacquespillet/jacquespillet.github.io/README.md

 # Hi

-## Welcome to my colorful corner of the internet!
+## Welcome to my corner of the internet!

-I'm Jacques, a software developper originally from the beautiful city of Marseille, France.
+I'm Jacques, a software developper originally from Marseille, France.

 My journey took me across the Channel to the bustling creative scene of London, where I honed my craft at [ScanLAB Projects](https://scanlabprojects.co.uk/) and now, I'm back in Marseille, and still working for ScanLAB.

 Here, you'll find a showcase of what I've been up to on my spare time.

-Feel free to explore, get inspired, and drop me a line if you fancy a chat about all things graphics.
+Feel free to explore, get inspired, and drop me a line if you fancy a chat.

 Thanks for stopping by!